 Introduction of new disruptive technologies.
 The traditional PCB production method is the burning method, in which most of the copper is burned onto the surface on the basis of a defined mold, at the end of which the desired processor picture is obtained.
-It recent years a new technology has been introduced, the mSAP/SAP, an additive method, in which the copper in the photolithographic processes is enlarged on the basis of a predefined mold.
-The advantage of this production method is the ability to utilize a limited path area on which are compressed a large number of processors with a conductor space/width of less than 25 micros.
-These new semi-additive and fully additive technologies for ultra-dense (1/1 mil line/space) topography are gaining traction and are affecting the conventional industries including us.
-If found to be cost effective and reliable it can require us to adopt such production capabilities in the future.
+In recent years, a new technology has been introduced, the mSAP/SAP, an additive method, in which the copper in the photolithographic processes is enlarged on the basis of a predefined mold.
+The advantage of this production method is the ability to utilize a limited path area on which are compressed a large number of processors with a conductor space/width of less than 25 microns.
+These new semi-additive and fully additive technologies for ultra-dense (1/1 mill line/space) topography are gaining traction and are affecting the conventional industries including us.
+If found to be cost effective and reliable we may need to adopt such production capabilities in the future.